wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/gameplay.md

   - To apply these settings:
     - Press M from the pause menu to access the MCM
     - Navigate to Just Mods
+    - Enable "Automatic INI Management" then restart your game
+    - If the Sprint subsection is now disabled, **stop here**.
-    - Open each subsection individually and select "Load from INI"
+    - If Sprint is still enabled, open each subsection individually and select "Load from INI"
-    - The subsections include Crosshair, Hit Marker, Hit Indicator, Objectives, Loot Hweel, Sprint, Hold Breath, Bullet Time
+    - The subsections include Crosshair, Hit Marker, Hit Indicator, Objectives, Loot Hweel, Sprint, Hold Breath, and Bullet Time
 - Main File - [ySI - Colorful Icons Fix (JLM)](https://www.nexusmods.com/newvegas/mods/85075) (If you downloaded [ySI - Colorful Icons Fix](https://www.nexusmods.com/newvegas/mods/85075) from the [User Interface & HUD](https://wastelandsurvivalguide.com/docs/ui) section)
 - Main File - [Clean Just Assorted Mods](https://www.nexusmods.com/newvegas/mods/82724)
 - Main File - [Bullet Time Improved - a JAM Addon](https://www.nexusmods.com/newvegas/mods/78324) - Consider disabling your VATS hotkey and using Bullet Time exclusively for a more **hardcore** experience.